cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Modify the following fields:

+    The label is the user friendly name of the variable and will be presented in the UI:

     ***Label:*** Memory size

+    The name of the variable used internally to store the user input:

     ***Name:*** option_0_vm_memory

+    Some additional infmration for the user, which will be shown if the user hovers the mouse over the little "i" icon:

     ***Help:*** Select how much memory the Virtual Machine should have